arc53/DocsGPT/docs/pages/Deploying/Railway-Deploying.md

 b.
-Click on Deploy now .
+Click on Deploy now.